 Entry to AS with a grade B or higher at GCSE.
 Entry without GCSE may be considered in some cases through discussion with the Head of Department.
+Pupils would normally be committed to regular vocal or instrumental lessons.

 All prospective students considering Music must discuss their suitability for the course with the Head of Department.